qijianpeng/awesome-edge-computing/README.md

 - [EdgeCloudSim](https://github.com/CagataySonmez/EdgeCloudSim): EdgeCloudSim: An
 Environment for Performance Evaluation of Edge Computing Systems.

+- [EdgeSim](https://github.com/XiaofeiTJU/EdgeSim):An open-source simulator of
+edge computing and caching.
+This simulator system contains three models: Content, Base Station and User.

 - [EmuFog](https://github.com/emufog/emufog): EmuFog helps to test fog computing applications more efficiently.
 Instead of actual deploying large network topologies with your application to test, EmuFog helps to generate networks that can be